13-CF/afetch/README.md

 *  Void
 *  macOS (Homebrew)

-If your OS isn't in the list above, you'll still be able to build and run the program as long as you're either using Linux, or another UNIX based operating system with the necessary header files.

-**Please request your distro if you want it added**

-If on Linux, please show me the contents of the `/etc/os-release` file.
+afetch is made to be run anywhere, but if your operating system isn't in the list above then open an issue!
+If on Linux please show the output of `cat /etc/os-release`, or if you're using something else then `uname -s`.

 **Configuration options**